*While I maintain this site using the Hero 5th Edition, Hero 6th Edition is the current interation.

-System is a basic set of rules that covers a wide variety of genres for
+The Hero System: A basic set of rules that covers a wide variety of genres for roleplaying games.

 Characteristics cover all your Physical and Intellectual abilities, from strength to dexterity to presence to speed.
 Skills range from Acrobatics to Weapons Skills and everything that you can think of is covered.
 Powers, the meat of the system, let you fly and shoot fire bolts from you finger tips.
 Want a lightning bolt that is Armor Piercing?
 Okay.
 Need a Force Field Hardened to stop that Armor Piercing Lightning Bolt?
 Okay.
 Anything, any power can be constructed through the Hero System.
 The possibilities are endless.